Matthew-Mosior/idris2-stringsearch-algorithms/README.md

 j = 0
 ```

-You do:
+We can simply do:

 ```text
 j = kmpBorders[j - 1]
 ```

-And continue from the already-known partial match.
+This allows continuation from the already-known partial match.

 This is what gives KMP its linear time, since each character in the text is processed at most once.